|

 Ludwig Troost were built between the Führerbau and Verwaltungsbau, to

-house the bronze sarcophagi of the sixteen Nazis killed during the 1923 putsch.
+house the cast-iron sarcophagi of the sixteen Nazis killed during the 1923 putsch.

 These views show how the actual entrances to the Ehrentempel, where the